rusty1s/deep-learning-on-graphs/README.md

 * Distance detection of objects
 * Detect friends on images based on their facebook profiles
 * Detect emotions from photos and represent them with an emoji
-* Detect rotations of objects and replace them with objects that have a similar rotation
+* Detect rotations/poses of objects and replace them with objects that have a similar rotation

 ### Vector Graphics